 1. Define the must haves and eliminate the non-essential

 Before you start the design phase, it is crucial to accurately evaluate the needs to avoid adding unnecessary capabilities.
 Around 45% of capabilities are never used, and 70% are not essential (Ecodesign / the 115 best practices - French).
-This phase is really important and must be conducted with the project stakeholders.
+The definition of the needs is therefore a critical phase and must be conducted with the project stakeholders.

 The functional unit represents the main task of your service and often corresponds to a user goal.
-For example : “Buying a concert ticket”, “Watching an online video”, “Looking for a phone number”.
+For example : “Buying a concert ticket”, “Watching an online video”, "watching a 5 min long video on a smartphone through 4G", “Looking for a phone number”, "talking for 20 min with a visio tool", "booking a medical appointment from a personal computer"...

 Questions to ask yourself